AI for Treatment Personalization

 Use Cases, Architecture, Costs

-With 35 years of experience in AI development and 19 years in healthcare IT, ScienceSoft designs secure AI-powered solutions to help healthcare providers deliver more personalized and effective care.
+Since 1989 in AI development and since 2005 in healthcare IT, ScienceSoft designs secure AI-powered solutions to help healthcare providers deliver more personalized and effective care.

 AI-Driven Treatment Personalization in Brief